dowjones/factiva-news-python/docs/source/index.rst

 Dow Jones Factiva Analytics Python Library
 ##########################################

-This package simplifies the integration process to the Dow Jones Analytics services.
+This package simplifies the integration process to the Dow Jones Factiva Analytics services.

 Check out the `Dow Jones Developer Platofrm site <https://developer.dowjones.com>`_ for more information about all available services.